 - 10%+ growth of micro and macro conversions

-Another tool from Plerdy that allows you to see the site through the visitor’s eyes.
-Session Replay records all visitor actions, clearly recording the time spent at every point on the site, every visitor's mouse click, movement, scrolling, etc. Analysts and SEO specialists can repeatedly review the records and see what attracts the visitor and causes rejection.
+Session Replay tool that allows you to see the website through the visitor’s eyes.
+Session Replay records all visitor actions, clearly recording the time spent at every point on the site, every visitor’s mouse click, movement, scrolling, etc. Analysts and SEO specialists can repeatedly review the records and see what attracts the visitor and causes rejection.
 This approach is a direct path to converting a visitor into a customer.

 Session Replay provides in recorded form deep and detailed visitor segmentation.
 In particular, the analyst receives information: